yannickjemmely/Mida/README.md

 Operating in CFDs/Forex is highly speculative and carries a high level of risk.
 It is possible to lose all your capital.
 These products may not be suitable for everyone, you should ensure that you understand the risks involved.
-Furthermore, MidaFX is not responsible for commissions, swaps and other taxes applied to your account and its operations, they depend on your broker.
+Furthermore, MidaFX is not responsible for commissions, swaps and other taxes applied to your operations, they depend on your broker.

 ## Usage Examples